7.6 Contraindications, Modifications, and Referrals

 Key Takeaways

-• A contraindication is a condition or factor that makes a service inadvisable or requires modification.
+• A contraindication is a condition or factor that makes a service inadvisable or that requires modification.

-• Absolute or temporary contraindications can require postponement, while relative contraindications may allow modified service.
+• Absolute and temporary contraindications can force postponement; relative contraindications may allow a modified service.

-• Active contagious conditions, open wounds, suspicious lesions, and unsafe medication conflicts require caution.
+• Active contagious conditions, open wounds, suspicious lesions, and unsafe medication conflicts demand caution.

-• Referral is appropriate when a condition is outside esthetic scope or may need medical evaluation.
+• Referral is appropriate whenever a condition falls outside esthetic scope or may need medical evaluation.

 Deciding When Not to Proceed

 A contraindication is a reason a service may be unsafe, inappropriate, or in need of modification.
-Esthetics candidates should know that the right answer is not always to complete the requested service.
-Professional judgment includes saying no, changing the protocol, or referring the client when facts show risk.
+The right exam answer is frequently not to complete the requested service.
+Professional judgment includes declining, changing the protocol, or referring the client when the facts show risk.

-Active contagious conditions are major red flags.
-Services should not spread infection to the client, practitioner, tools, linens, or other clients.
-Open lesions, draining areas, fever blisters, untreated fungal infections, conjunctivitis near eye services, or unexplained rashes may require postponement and referral.
-Infection control and consultation overlap heavily in exam reasoning.
+Active contagious conditions are major red flags because a service can spread infection to the client, the practitioner, tools, linens, or other clients.
+Open or draining lesions, herpes simplex (fever blisters), impetigo, untreated fungal infection (tinea), conjunctivitis near eye services, and unexplained rashes generally require postponement and, when appropriate, referral.
+Infection control and consultation overlap heavily here.

 Risk factorLikely professional actionWhy